jacobjbollinger/GA_homework-2/final_project/overview.md

 **Proposed project**

-1. Obtain data
+1. **Obtain data**

-Write a script to download and store all of the available final projects from the Stanford CS229 Machine Learning course
-Status: *Done, 950 PDFs stored*
+Write a script to download and store all of the available final projects from the Stanford CS229 Machine Learning course (Status: *Done, 950 PDFs stored*)

-2. Clean and reformat data
+2. **Clean and reformat data**

-Extract text from PDFs using PyPDF2, pdf2txt or something similar and store data in a Redis key-value format
-Status: *Started, text extraction using pdf2txt tested*
+Extract text from PDFs using PyPDF2, pdf2txt or something similar and store data in a Redis key-value format (Status: *Started, text extraction using pdf2txt tested*)

-3. Perform NLP-style analysis to identify interesting trends

-Use a number of NLP techniques to analyze the content of the projects (e.g. tokenizing, ngrams, word count) Create a dictionary of machine learning concepts and see how use of machine learning tools and techniques has changed since 2005
+3. **Perform NLP-style analysis to identify interesting trends** Use a number of NLP techniques to analyze the content of the projects (e.g. tokenizing, ngrams, word count).
+Create a dictionary of machine learning concepts and see how use of machine learning tools and techniques has changed since 2005 (Status: *Not started*)
-Status: *Not started*

-4. Visualization
+4. **Visualization**

-Depending on the results of the NLP analysis, use modern visualization tools to showcase 2-3 interesting insights
+Depending on the results of the NLP analysis, use modern visualization tools to showcase 2-3 interesting insights (Status: *Not started*)
-Status: *Not started*